stfc/PSyclone/doc/user_guide/transformations.rst

 kernel.
 There are a number of transformations not listed here that can be applied to either or both the PSy-layer and Kernel-layer PSyIR.

-.. note:: Some of this transformation modifies the PSyIR tree of both: the
+.. note:: Some of these transformations modify the PSyIR tree of both the
           InvokeSchedule where the transformed CodedKernel is located and its associated KernelSchedule.